- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but we are sure that they can feel it.
 Pain medications needed will depend on the surgery performed.
 Major surgical procedures require more pain control than minor lacerations.

-Because cats do not tolerate common pain medications such as aspirin, ibuprofen, or tylenol, we are limited in what we can give them.
+Because cats do not tolerate (and can be fatal) common pain medications such as aspirin, ibuprofen, or tylenol, we are limited in what we can give them.
 Recent advances in pain medications have allowed for better pain control and ease of administration.
 Any animal that appears to be in pain will receive appropriate medication.
 Providing post-surgical pain relief may improve comfort level and help facilitate your pet's recovery.

 What other decisions do I need to make?